 3 | Bhadra Fort

-The walled city of Ahmedabad is arguably the most significant legacy left behind by the city’s founder, Ahmed Shah.
-It was built in 1411 and for a long time was the main entrance to the city.
+The walls of Ahmedabad are arguably the most significant legacy left behind by the city’s founder, Ahmed Shah.

-The wall forms a ring around the city centre and you’ll likely pass it a lot while exploring downtown, but the best place to see the old structure is without a doubt Bhadra Fort, which makes up the western gate.
+Built in the early 15th century, the wall forms a ring around the city centre and you’ll likely pass it a lot while exploring downtown, but the best place to see the old structure is at Bhadra Fort – the western gate.

-The structure is the best maintained section of the wall and some parts of it are still in use today as government offices.
+The structure is the best maintained section of the wall and some parts of the structure are still in use today as government offices.
 You can enter the old fort and climb the stairs to the top for a great view of the old town.

 There are a lot of old gates and walls scattered around the downtown area, but given the preserved state of Bhadra Fort it’s certainly among the best historical places in Ahmedabad.